 “Lik’ I bun sayin tu deeze rat-tons.
 Mine is ours.”
 The words nearly oozed out of the Deep Twolls fanged mouth.
 “F’we was ungry.
 Hada eatin yuz aredy.”

 “We are not rations.
-I keep telling you that Chief Ulser.”
+I keep telling you that Ulser.”
 The tone of the fungus held strained politeness and underlying nervousness.
 She smiled cutely.
 “It is a pleasure Sir Spore.
 I am Mother, Chief and voice of the Toadie.
 We were simply conducting a negotiation.
 Your presence is welcome, especially if you hold claim to this hex.”

 “NO!
 Mine is ours.
 We pop here, we claim.”
-The other Twolls grunted their agreement with their Chief.
+The other Twolls grunted their agreement with their leader.
 “Leev the Twoll hole now.
 Gud baddle migh make us ungry.”
 Ulcer and the others laughed.